 |Application Round||Application Deadline||Last Possible Test Instance|

-You may self-report standardized test scores on your application as a temporary place holder for official scores allowing us to get a head start on review of your file.
-We will consider self-reported scores listed on the Common Application testing section only, as we are not able to accept self-reported scores via email, fax or the postal service.
+You may self-report standardized test scores on your application for us to utilize in file review.
+We will consider self-reported scores listed on your Coalition Application & Common Application testing section and those submitted via a form available in your Admission Portal after application submission.
+Scores sent via email, fax or the postal service will not be used.

 - SAT school code: 5248

 We super score within the same test, using your highest section scores from any test date.
 Each time you submit new scores to us, we will update your record with your highest scores.
 We evaluate all your sub-section scores, not just the sum or composite.
 When we evaluate your application for first-year admission we consider test scores as outlined below.
 We do not use the Writing section of either test.

 - ACT - Highest section score on English, Math, Reading & Science